 We believe that a diversified portfolio, combined with long term buy-and-hold strategies, affordability, and patience, drastically increases the likelihood that one will achieve their long-term financial objectives.

-Since most of our initial planning engagements are under two billable hours, we do not offer complimentary "get-to-know-you" meetings.
+Due to the low price of our initial planning engagement, we do not offer complimentary "get-to-know-you" meetings.

 Hourly based services are available as-needed, so reach out when you have questions or want to set up a review meeting.
 Investment management clients have a retainer-style relationship.